Documentation

 func NewFD ¶

-NewFD creates a new FD from a raw file descriptor value.
-The caller is responsible for ensuring fd is valid.
+NewFD creates an FD from a raw file descriptor value.
+The caller is responsible for ensuring fd is valid and for transferring close ownership to the returned FD.
+If the raw descriptor is only borrowed, do not call Close on the returned value.

 func (*FD) Close ¶